Our Educated Workforce is Ready to Work for You

 - With an average commute of 14 minutes, our workers have more family time.

 Local economic sectors that significantly contribute to our workforce’s experience include agriculture, aviation/defense, construction, distribution, education, energy, forestry, health care, manufacturing, recreation, real estate, services, and technology.
-We’re proud to be home to: Kingsley Field and the 173rd Fighter Wing of the Air National Guard; energy establishments like Eco Solar, Geo-Heat Center at OIT, Pacific Power, and Iberdrola; technology companies like Asurion and ESI; wood products companies such as Borror Cabinets, Collins Products, Columbia Forest Products, JELD-WEN, and Sturdi-Craft; agricultural businesses such as Wong’s Potatoes, Malin Potato Co-op, Cerule extracts, and Gone Fishing aquaculture; inventive fabrication companies such as Bell Hardware, Carriage Works, and Production Metal Forming, Inc.
+We’re proud to be home to: Kingsley Field and the 173rd Fighter Wing of the Air National Guard, which has been chosen as an elite F-15EX training facility; energy establishments like Eco Solar, Geo-Heat Center at OIT, Pacific Power, and Iberdrola; wood products companies such as Wilsonart (opening in 2021), Borror Cabinets, Collins Products, Columbia Forest Products, JELD-WEN, and Sturdi-Craft; agricultural businesses such as Wong’s Potatoes, Malin Potato Co-op, Cerule extracts, and Gone Fishing aquaculture; inventive fabrication companies such as Bell Hardware, Carriage Works, and Production Metal Forming, Inc.

 The collaborative relationship between Boeing Company and Oregon Tech is a prime example of how valuable Oregon Tech is to industry.
 Every year, Boeing recruits heavily from the college’s various engineering and management programs.
 To employees of Boeing in the Seattle area, Oregon Tech offers Mechanical Engineering and several other degrees, professional association review classes, and certificates.
 It’s a long-standing relationship that benefits all involved.